Station Name: LISCARD & POULTON

 OS Grid Ref: SJ302912

-Notes: The line on which Liscard & Poulton station stood was the last addition to the Wirral Railway Companies network of lines that stretched from Birkenhead to West Kirby and to New Brighton.
-The branch left the New Brighton branch at Seacombe Junction from where heavy engineering was required to drive the line through a sandstone ridge and through to.
+Notes: The Seacombe branch, on which Liscard & Poulton station stood, was the last addition to the Wirral Railway Company’s network of lines that stretched from Birkenhead to West Kirby and New Brighton.
+The Seacombe route left the New Brighton branch at Seacombe Junction, beyond which heavy engineering was required to drive the line through a sandstone ridge towards the west bank of the Mersey at Seacombe Ferry Terminal.
+The line opened on 1 June 1895.

 See also Seacombe